h4gen/roblox-ai-vibe-coder/README.md

 # Roblox AI Vibe Coder 🚀

-Roblox AI Vibe Coder is an elite integration between **Roblox Studio** and **Google Gemini**, powered by the **Model Context Protocol (MCP)**.
+Roblox AI Vibe Coder is an elite integration between **Roblox Studio** and **Google Gemini**.
 It turns the AI from a simple code generator into a proactive, "ground-aware" game engineer that can live-build, debug, and manipulate your Roblox worlds in real-time.

 ## 🌟 Key Features